storesafe/cordova-sqlite-evcore-extbuild-free/README.md

   - `NDEBUG` on Windows (Release build only)
 - The iOS database location is now mandatory, as documented below.
 - This plugin version supports the use of two (2) possible Android sqlite database implementations:
-  - default: high-performance, lightweight [litehelpers / Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) NDK library (C implementation)
+  - default: high-performance, lightweight [litehelpers / Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) NDK library (C-language implementation)
   - optional: built-in Android database classes (usage described below)
-- The following feature is available in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) (with permissive license terms, missing Android-sqlite-evcore-native-driver performance enhancements), XXX TODO MISSING in [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free):
+- The following feature is available in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) (with permissive license terms, missing Android-sqlite-evcore-native-driver performance enhancements), MISSING in this plugin version:
   - Pre-populated database (all platforms Android/iOS/macOS/Windows)
 - Windows platform version (using a customized version of the performant [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) C++ component) has the following known limitations:
   - This plugin version branch has dependency on platform toolset libraries included by Visual Studio 2017 ref: [litehelpers/Cordova-sqlite-storage#580](https://github.com/litehelpers/Cordova-sqlite-storage/issues/580).
 Visual Studio 2015 is now supported by [litehelpers / cordova-sqlite-legacy](https://github.com/litehelpers/cordova-sqlite-legacy) (permissive license terms, no performance enhancements for Android) and [litehelpers / Cordova-sqlite-evcore-common-free](https://github.com/litehelpers/Cordova-sqlite-evcore-common-free) (GPL or commercial license terms, with performance enhancements for Android).
 UNTESTED workaround for Visual Studio 2015: it *may* be possible to support this plugin version on Visual Studio 2015 Update 3 by installing platform toolset v141.)
   - Visual Studio components needed: Universal Windows Platform development, C++ Universal Windows Platform tools.
 A recent version of Visual Studio 2017 will offer to install any missing feature components.
   - It is NOT possible to use this plugin with the default "Any CPU" target.
 A specific target CPU type MUST be specified when building an app with this plugin.
-  - Truncation issue with UNICODE `\u0000` character (same as `\0`)
+  - Truncation issue with UNICODE `\u0000` character (equivalent to `\0`) ref: [litehelpers/Cordova-sqlite-evcore-extbuild-free#27](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free/issues/27)
   - No background processing
   - INCORRECT error code (0) and INCONSISTENT error message (missing actual error info) in error callbacks ref: [litehelpers/Cordova-sqlite-storage#539](https://github.com/litehelpers/Cordova-sqlite-storage/issues/539)
   - NOT possible to SELECT BLOB column values directly _- not supported consistently on all platforms_ (TBD recommended solution: use built-in HEX function (also supported by (WebKit) Web SQL) or non-standard BASE64 function (as documented below) to retrieve BLOB column values hex or Base-64 format)